 It was through his time working at O’Shaughnessy that Sean introduced Thomas and Victoria to winemaker Robbie Meyer (co-owner of Peirson Meyer Wines and long time consulting winemaker to a number of premium, often Napa based producers).
 Robbie has made their wine since the inaugural vintage of 2012.

-When deciding to plant white varietals – the common consensus among friends and neighbors was to plant Sauvignon Blanc especially since Pope Valley has developed a reputation for growing this varietal.
-Refreshingly, they opted to plant Rhône white varietals including Grenache Blanc, Marsanne Blanc, Roussanne and Viognier.
-Thomas points out how fast trees grow on the property – so do the grapevines; fruit from the white varietals was harvested only after the second leaf – and a tiny production of the inaugural estate white wine blend was produced from the 2016 vintage.
+When deciding to plant white varieties – the common consensus among friends and neighbors was to plant Sauvignon Blanc especially since Pope Valley has developed a reputation for growing this variety.
+Refreshingly, they opted to plant Rhône white varieties including Grenache Blanc, Marsanne Blanc, Roussanne and Viognier.
+Thomas points out how fast trees grow on the property – so do the grapevines; fruit from the white varieties was harvested only after the second leaf – and a tiny production of the inaugural estate white wine blend was produced from the 2016 vintage.

 The Gratus rosé features an image of a woman sitting in a cafe in Paris looking posh and sophisticated while enjoying a glass of wine.
 The woman is Victoria.
 She also chose the name for this wine – L’ovey, a term of endearment that she often calls Thomas.
 The 2016 GRATUS Vineyards Rosé is predominately Cabernet Sauvignon with a small amount of Malbec.
 The wine was created by Saignée – a process of producing this lighter style wine where a portion of the juice is removed prior to the primary fermentation of the red wine and allowed to ferment separately.
 This vintage is dark salmon color in the glass with succinct aromas of strawberry, raspberry and dried rose petal.
 Rounded and clean on the palate shows flavors of strawberry and hints of mineralities.
 Drinks very easily by itself, refreshing – one sip quickly begs another.